-A native of Peru, Dr. Radenovich was raised in Tingo Maria, Peru.
-She received her Medical Degree from the University Peruana Cayetano Heredia in Lima, Peru in 1988.
-Moving to the United State shortly afterwards, she completed her Masters Degree in Public Health from the University of Texas Health Science Center at Houston in 1991.
+Dr. Violeta Radenovich was born in Tingo Maria, Peru and received her Medical Degree from the University Peruana Cayetano Heredia in Lima, Peru in 1988 after which she practiced in medically underserved areas for one year before moving to the United States in 1988 where she obtained her Masters Degree in Public Health from the University of Texas Health Science Center at Houston in 1991.

-Dr. Radenovich is a proud member of American Academy of Ophthalmology, American Association for Pediatric Ophthalmology and Strabismus, Texas Medical Association, Texas Pediatric Ophthalmology Association, and El Paso County Medical Society.
+Dr. Radenovich is a member of the American Academy of Ophthalmology, the American Association for Pediatric Ophthalmology & Strabismus, Texas Medical Association, Texas Pediatric Ophthalmology Association, and the El Paso County Medical Society.

 As a contributor to many lectures and publications that include the International Conference on Retinopathy of Prematurity AAO meeting 1996, Manual for Health Workers, Iscozacin 1986, and co-editor of Niños Child Survival Journal 1987-1988, Dr. Radenovich’s article “Eye on the Border – From the Files of a Pediatric Ophthalmologist” was accepted by TMA and AMA joint 2006 annual meeting.

 Dr. Radenovich’s special surgical and treatment interests include, but are not limited to, Strabismus (crossed eyes), pediatric cataracts and Retinopathy of Prematurity (ROP), a blinding disease that affects premature infants.